justeat/fozzie/README.md

 ### Snapshot Testing

 We use `Jest` to write snapshot tests of the compiled CSS for parts of Fozzie.
 These live in `src/test/scss/snapshot-tests`.
 Snapshot tests provide a means of ensuring that no unexpected styles will be introduced for consumers of the library.
 They can also be used to ensure that the compiled CSS is 100% valid, or to make sure there's simply nothing unexpected being rendered.

-To write these tests, we can either import an SCSS file, or write a line of SCSS we'd like to test and compile it using the `compileToCss.js` module.
+To write these tests, we can either import an SCSS file or write a line of SCSS we'd like to test and compile it using the `compileToCss.js` module.
 We can then use Jest to snapshot test the outputted string.